 Sacred groves are forest patches, which are protected by communities based on religious beliefs, and have a significant religious connotation for the protecting community.
 The Khasi, Garo and Jaintia tribes, which comprise over 80 percent of Meghalaya's population, have been managing the forests and communal lands and water bodies for centuries under tribal customary law.
 Each tribe has an elaborate system of use-based classification of their lands and stringent protection of forests designated as sacred groves.
 These groves are considered as one of the most species-rich areas for plants, birds and mammals.
 Most of the groves are in the catchment areas of major rivers.
 The information on floristic richness of the sacred groves of Meghalaya revealed that at least 514 species representing 340 genera and 131 families are present in these sacred forests.
 Many endemic, rare, endangered and threatened species of the state are found in the sacred groves.
 The sacred grove biodiversity compares favourably with that of the core area of some of the biosphere reserves in this region, which are being managed by the state forest department.
 This bears testimony to the efficacy of the traditional forest management systems practiced by the locals.
-Ryngkew, Basa, Labasa are some of the deities to whom these groves are dedicated.
-Bamboo, Needle wood, Indian birch, White Pear, Royal Robe, Balsum of Peru, Phurse Champ, Lac tree and Plot's Elm are among the most commonly found plant species in the sacred groves.
+8 Ryngkew, Basa, Labasa are some of the deities to whom these groves are dedicated.
+Bamboo, Needle wood, Indian birch, White Pear, RoyalRobe, Balsum of Peru, Phurse Champ, Lac tree and Plot's Elm are among the most commonly found plant species in the sacred groves.
+9 http://dspace.nehu.ac.in/bitstream/1/6287/1/Sacred%20groves%20of%20Meghalava%20(BK%20Tiwari).pdf

-&lt;sup>10http://dspace.nehu.ac.in/bitstream/1/6287/1/Sacred%20groves%20of%20Meghalaya%20(BK%20Tiwari).pdf

-&lt;sup>11 Tiwari B.K., S.K.
+&lt;sup>9Tiwari B.K., S.K.
 Barik and R.S.
 Tripathi, 1999, "Sacred Forests of Meghalaya- Biological and Cultural Diversity", and Barik, S.K., H.N.Pandey, B.K.
-Tiwari and B. Singh, 2006, "Sacred Groves of Meghalaya: A sceintific and conservation
+Tiwari and B. Singh, 2006, "Sacred Groves of Meghalaya: A sceintific and conservation perspective", Regional Centre, National Afforestation and Eco- Development Board, North- Eastern Hill University, Shillong.